dmfs/http-client-essentials/README.md

 * you want to focus on the actual protocol you implement and you don't want to care about TCP/IP and HTTP basics like setting socket and connection timeouts, proxies, compression or authentication and all the stuff that is up to the consumer of your libarary to configure,
 * you want to avoid dependency conflicts because different libraries pull in different versions of an HTTP client
 * you want to avoid pulling in multiple HTTP client implementations, because some libaries use HTTP client X and others use HTTP client Y
+* you want your library to support immutable requests and responses
-* you want a clean architecture that is thread-safe by design.
+* you want a clean architecture (in which interfaces and implementations are separated)

 ## What makes it different from Apache's HttpClient, Volley, okhttp, HttpUrlConnection etc.?